svmihar/30-days-of-python/blinky/readme.md

 # blinkies, for cli
-this demonstrates the infamous race conditions, and how to get around it
+this demonstrates the infamous race conditions, and how to get around it <br>
 ![](img/img.gif)

 ## requirement